 Neuroticism is associated with emotional instability.
 People who score high in neuroticism are often anxious, unhappy, and prone to negative emotions.
 Those who score low in neuroticism are generally calm and even-tempered.

 Drinking increases your levels of neuroticism.
-In the short term, this translates to heightened aggression and emotional volatility levels.
+This translates to heightened aggression and emotional volatility levels in the short term.

 What alcohol-induced neuroticism looks like: